jule-gamedev/rayjule/README.md

 Raylib bindings for the Jule programming language.

 > [!WARNING]
-> This has only been tested on windows so far so be aware.
+> This is still a WIP and has only been tested on windows so far so be aware.
 If you are on a different OS and want to help contributions are welcome

 ## Getting Started
 First make sure you have the latest version of Jule installed.
 0.2.0 is the latest at the time of writing.